gammasim/simtools/docs/source/pull_requests.rst

 Before issuing a pull request
 -----------------------------

+- changes and new features shall be discussed with the team before implementation
 - all tests shall pass
 - no conflicts with ‘main’ (best to do a `merge main` before the pull request)
 - self-review the changes made (e.g., by using the draft pull request feature)